 Saturated fats (such as those in coconut oil) can increase your risk of heart disease, so the 2015–2020 Dietary Guidelines for Americans suggest you limit them to no more than 10% of your calories per day.
 However, the American Heart Association recommends limiting saturated fat to no more than 6%.
 This is especially important for anyone who has a pre-existing heart condition or is at increased risk for heart disease.

 Coconut oil can also be purchased in or as a dietary supplement.
-For information about such supplements, please visit the Operation Supplement Safety (OPSS) Quick Facts.
+For more information, see the Operation Supplement Safety (OPSS) A-Z quick facts about coconut oil.

 The bottom line: Despite the marketing hype touting the use of coconut oil for various health claims, more research is needed to document its benefits.